 Various rust blooms and metal repairs on the lights need to be done and they must be sealed up from the elements.
 Both lights will need to be repainted.
 In the watch room of the pierhead light a hole has developed in the wood floor due to water intrusion and various plaster elements have delaminated off the walls and ceilings.
 All of the lantern room windows in the top of the tower need to be replaced since they are plastic and have clouded up over time.

-If you have any questions about the lights or would like to help give these lights a new beginning for a brighter future, please consider a donation.
+If you would like to help give these lights a new beginning for a brighter future, please consider a donation.